We conduct citizenship ceremonies for candidates who live in Mitchell Shire.

 Successful applicants are invited to attend a citizenship ceremony as the final step in their journey to become an Australian citizen and to make the Australian Citizenship Pledge.

-Applicants who are unable to attend the ceremony on the nominated date should contact the Department of Immigration and Border Protection on 131 880 to make alternative arrangements.
+If you are unable to attend the ceremony on the nominated date, you should contact the Department of Immigration, Citizenship and Multicultural Affairs on 131 880 to make alternative arrangements.

 All new citizens over the age of 18 are required to enrol to vote.
-This enrolment can be completed at the Citizenship ceremony and entitles new citizens to vote at Commonwealth, State and Council elections.
+Enrolment can be completed at the Citizenship ceremony and entitles new citizens to vote at Commonwealth, State and Council elections.

 Voting at Commonwealth, State and Council elections is compulsory and there are fines for failure to do so without a valid excuse.

 This page was last updated on 2 April 2020.